 The CV for the PI must be included when you submit a proposal.
 The CV file must be a separate file from the proposal file.
 There is no page limitation for the CV, however the CV file size must be under 16 MB.

-The Focused Research Award is limited to a maximum of $150K per proposal.
-The Faculty Innovation Award is limited to a maximum of $100K per proposal.
-This funding is a sponsored research grant that is to be used to conduct the research described in the proposal, and includes any overhead related to this research and any other fees or charges needed to carry out the research.
+The Focused Research Award is limited to a maximum of $150K USD* per proposal.
+The Faculty Innovation Award is limited to a maximum of $100K USD* per proposal.
+This funding is a sponsored research grant that is to be used to conduct the research described in the proposal, and includes any overhead related to this research and any and all other fees or charges needed to carry out the research.
+There is a single-payment for the award and it is all-inclusive of all associated expenses and fees.
 Sony will not specify a maximum amount or percentage of the budget that may be allocated to overhead.

-The submitter must agree to the 2019 Sony Research Award Program Submission Terms and Conditions (click to see the PDF file) before you submit a proposal.
-Please obtain a prior review of your submission by your institution’s sponsored research office if they require a review of research proposals prior to their submission.
+The submitter must agree to the 2021 Sony Research Award Program Submission Terms and Conditions (click here to see) before you submit a proposal.
+Please obtain a prior review of your submission by your institution's sponsored research office if they require a review of research proposals prior to their submission.

 Duplicate submissions will not be accepted for the same proposal title from the same PI.
 Please do not make duplicate submissions.
 Use the resubmission link at the bottom of your confirmation email if you discover that your submission has an error or an omission.